paulsengroup/hictk/docs/quickstart_api.rst

 Installing using CMake FetchContent
 -----------------------------------

-Before beginning, make sure all of hictk dependencies have been installed.
+Before beginning, please ensure that all of hictk's dependencies have been installed.
-Refer to `conanfile.txt <https://github.com/paulsengroup/hictk/blob/main/conanfile.py>`_ for an up-to-date list of hictk dependencies.
+Refer to `conanfile.py <https://github.com/paulsengroup/hictk/blob/main/conanfile.py>`_ for an up-to-date list of hictk dependencies.

 To install and configure hictk using `FetchContent <https://cmake.org/cmake/help/latest/module/FetchContent.html>`_, first write a ``CMakeLists.txt`` file like the following: